 IHRA has made a Shadow Report submission to the Committee on the Elimination of Discrimination against Women (CEDAW), on the situation of intersex people in Australia.
-This submission builds upon our recent submissions to the Australian Law Reform Commission and the UN Human Rights Committee.
-It makes similar recommendations to those in our submission to… Read more →
+This submission builds upon our recent submissions to the Australian Law Reform Commission and the UN Human Rights Committee, within parameters set by a much reduced word count.
+It… Read more →

 IHRA has made a formal submission to the Department of Justice and Attorney General of the Queensland Government on proposed amendments to legislation on birth certificates.
 The submission is grounded in the Darlington Statement of March 2017, and the Yogyakarta Principles plus 10.